Typing Fallback Functions: A Semantic Approach to Type Safe Smart Contracts: Semantic Typing for

-\paragraph{Variadic arguments} Another issue pertains to the magic variable \code{args}, which we have hitherto avoided using.
+Another issue pertains to the magic variable \code{args}, which we have hitherto avoided using.
 This variable acts as a variadic argument list, i.e.\@ an array of unknown length with values of mixed types.
 This can easily cause configurations to be stuck, due to a wrong number of arguments or mismatched types in method calls, if a method call is issued with \code{args} in place of an ordinary argument list.
-However, \code{args} can also be encapsulated in a safe manner, although this will require some extensions to the type language; we now sketch the steps involved.
+However, \code{args} can also be encapsulated in a safe manner, although this will require some extensions to the type language, which we now briefly outline.

 As a first step, suppose we admit operators such as \code{len}, \code{typeof} and array indexing into the language of expressions, which can be used to extract information from \code{args} at runtime.
 Consider now the code in Figure~\ref{fig:example_fallback_variadic}.
 By using these constructs, we can meticulously check the number of arguments present in \code{args} and their actual types, and then pass control to various handlers accordingly.
 Again, we ensure safety by reducing the infinite number of possible values of \code{args} to yield only a finite number of possible continuations.
 One problem here is the operator \code{typeof}: we have hitherto assumed that all expression operators \code{op} can be given a type $\VEC{B} \to B$, but the \code{typeof} operator must be able to operate on a value of \emph{any} type.
 Hence, it is polymorphic, and the language of types for operators must therefore be extended with polymorphic types; we must furthermore extend the language of base types $B$ with a type for type objects, e.g.\@ $\TTYPE$.
 Thus, the type of \code{typeof} must be $\forall \alpha \SUCHTHAT \alpha \to \TTYPE$, where $\alpha$ is a type variable.
 These are technical details that are, in a sense, orthogonal to the issue of semantic typing, so we shall not pursue them further here.
 However, extending the type language with these features would be a relevant avenue for future work.